UPPMAX/UPPMAX-documentation/docs/software/python_venv.md

 environment and `[venv_name]` is the name of the `venv` virtual environment.
 For example `python -m venv --system-site-packages ~/my_venvs/example_venv`.

+!!! tip "Create virtual environments in your project storage"

+    Virtual environments can take up a lot of disc space.

+    If you use either (1) many `venv` virtual environments, or (2) install many Python packages to a `venv` virtual environment, we strongly recommend that you create the `venv` virtual environments in your project (`/proj/[your_uppmax_project]`) folder.

 The `-m` flag makes sure that you use the libraries from the Python version you are using.
 The `--system-site-packages` flags ensure you use